eu-nebulous/sal/README.md

 You should wait until this process returns `false`, indicating that the retrieval of cloud images and node candidates from the cloud provider is complete.

 #####  2.3.
 [GetCloudImages endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/2-cloud-endpoints.md#24--getcloudimages-endpoint) - Retrieving cloud images.
 This endpoint can be used to verify that the cloud images and authentication settings are correct.
 If there is a problem with authentication, the endpoint will return an error.
-For issues related to incorrect credentials or insufficient permissions, consult the Execution Adapter logs.
+For issues related to incorrect credentials or insufficient permissions, consult the Execution Adapter [logs](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#how-to-check-the-logs-of-proactive).
 If an image retrieval problem occurs, the image will not be returned by this endpoint.

 ### 3. Edge device registration

+#####  3.1.
+[RegisterNewEdgeNode endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/4-edge-endpoints.md#41--registernewedgenode-endpoint) - Registering a New Edge Device.
+This endpoint is used to register a new edge device.
+It returns the defined edge node structure, the registered edge device ID, and the node candidate ID representing this device.

+#####  3.2.
+[GetEdgeNodes endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/4-edge-endpoints.md#42--getedgenodes-endpoint) - Retrieving All Registered Edge Devices.
+This endpoint retrieves all registered edge devices, providing all information initially returned during the device registration process.

 ### 4. Filtering of node candidates